gebray21/Hunnedalen_Landslide_VR/README.md

 Description of the project:
-* This project provides a VR (Virtual Reality)-compatible interactive 3D experience of 2 natural disaster scenarios.
-These 2 scenes are available in the same application, and can be switched via a main menu.
-They can be experienced with either a VR headset or through a Desktop window.
+* This project provides a VR (Virtual Reality)-compatible interactive 3D experience of a debris flow in Hunnedalen, Norway.
+These 2 scenes are available in two different menues.
-* The two scenes include: Scene 1) An earthquake that causes large buildings to collapse in a city, and Scene 2) A hurricane that causes homes to break apart, with debris flying in the air, in a suburban neighborhood.
+The VR version is expreinced via VR headset while the desktop version through desktop window.
+T

-* The simulated data for Scene 1) was prepared in the software "Extreme Loading for Structures," to prepare a series of 3D .stl models representing a building for each time frame of collapse.
-The simulated data for Scene 2) includes location data for airborne debris, calculated in Mathworks Matlab.
-The output from these are used in the game engine Unity3D to render the interactive environment.
-This project includes the compiled version and source files of the Unity3D portion of the project.
+* The simulated data for both Scenes was derived from
 * The intent of this NSF grant-funded project was to help better convey the impact of natural disasters to a lay audience (to individuals that don't have a technical background to understand raw data or spreadsheets), by visualizing